Saving water is everyone’s responsibility. Let’s work together to use less.

-- Implementing the 21 Mile Creek Source Protection Plan to keep our glacial watershed clean.
+- Implementing the 21 Mile Creek Source Protection Plan to keep our alpine watershed clean.

-- Implementing a Cross Connection Control Program to preventing backflow contamination.
+- Implementing a Cross Connection Control Program to prevent backflow contamination.

-Work is informed by the Comprehensive Water Conservation and Supply Plan, updated in 2015.
+Work is informed by the Comprehensive Water Conservation and Supply Plan, which will be updated soon.